Neats29/neats29.github.io/source/_posts/self-awareness.md

 ---
-title: Self-Awareness
+title: Why self-awareness is the most important skill to develop
 date: 2018-12-28 17:09:47
 tags:
 cover_index: /assets/self-awareness.jpg
 ---

-## Why self-awareness is the most important skill to develop

 How self-aware are you?
 Do you know how others feel around you?
 Are you aware of all your tendencies?